kristiehoward/react-helmet-v5-codemod/README.md

 // Do a dry run of this transform on a single file and print the results jscodeshift -t src/transform.js /path/to/my/file.js -d -p

+// Actually run the transform on your files jscodeshift -t src/transform.js /path/to/my/file.js
 ```

 ## Testing